chat icon

 Emergency notification is vital during a campus crisis.
 According to the 2022 Campus Safety Emergency Notification Survey, over a third of the respondents said that they only used a single system to alert students, staff, and faculty of emergencies.

-During a crisis, campus faculty needs to quickly relay information, while students and staff need reliable cellular coverage to contact first responders.
+During a crisis, the campus faculty needs to quickly relay information, while students and staff need reliable cellular coverage to contact first responders.
 Delays in communication and response cost lives.
 Ensuring strong cellular coverage across your entire campus can make a vital difference during a crisis.

 Campus Connection Issues